 We invite you to speak with one of our experienced Zogg Fire Lawyers regarding potential claims and legal rights.
 Please call us at 866-487-2413 or email us at email@example.com for a free consultation.
 We can help you find the answers to your questions and take your first step towards getting compensated.

 Call Now: (866) 487-2413

-Potter Handy, LLP has filed suit against PG&E on behalf of over 150 claimants.
-Complaint against PG&E filed 12/10/20 on behalf of over 150 claimants representing over 6,000 acres burned in the Zogg Fire.
+Potter Handy, LLP has filed suit against PG&E on behalf of over 250 Zogg fire claimants representing over 10,000 acres burned in the Zogg Fire.

 PG&E equipment seized as part of investigation into the cause of deadly Zogg Fire.